OpenNTI/nti.webhooks/docs/index.rst

 TODO
 ====

-- Externalization
+.. todo:: Externalization
-- Store some extra machine info on pending requests to help determine if they're still viable or should be redone.
+.. todo::  Store some extra machine info on attempts to help determine
+           if they're still viable or should be redone.
+E.g., host name, pid.
-- Store some exception info on failed requests (including those that don't pass the validator) for debugging purposes.
+.. todo::  Store some exception info on failed requests (including those that
+           don't pass the validator) for debugging purposes.
+.. todo:: Write events document.

 Dynamic-subscriptions only
 --------------------------

-- Removing subscriptions when principals are removed.
+.. todo::  Removing subscriptions when principals are removed.
-- Add dynamic subscription at higher level and find it too (we already have an example with static subscriptions).
+.. todo::  Add dynamic subscription at higher level and find it too (we already
+           have an example with static subscriptions).
 Maybe triggering on a different event type would be good too.
-- Add test to add new subscription when manager already exists.
+.. todo::  Add test to add new subscription when manager already exists.
-- API for deleting subscriptions.
+.. todo:: API for deleting subscriptions.
-- Auto-deactivate subscriptions after: not finding principals, number of failed deliveries, etc.
+.. todo::  Auto-deactivate subscriptions after: not finding principals, number of failed deliveries, etc.
-- Auto-copy principal from interaction when none is given.
+.. todo::  Auto-copy principal from interaction when none is given.
-- What about using nti.externalizations (?) "find primary interface"
+.. todo::  What about using nti.externalizations (?) "find primary interface"
            function as a generic ``IWebhookResourceDiscriminator``?
-- Use the nti.zodb properties for the created/last modified time, as appropriate.
+.. todo::  Use the nti.zodb properties for the created/last modified time, as
+           appropriate.

 Thoughts on HTTP API
 --------------------

-- Generic end-point with context ``IPossibleWebhookPayload``; the last part of the path would be a shortcut name for the event.
+.. todo::  Generic end-point with context ``IPossibleWebhookPayload``; the last
+           part of the path would be a shortcut name for the event.

 ====================
  Indices and tables